Climate Action begins at breakfast.

 The Food Fictions project is realised in terms of my position at the Fraunhofer CeRRI and is being funded by the BMBF (Federal Ministry of Education and Research) as part of the „Wissenschaftsjahr 2020|21“.

 The aim of the project is to develop and explore design-based methods for explorative formats of participatory science communication and explores „food“ as an object of investigation on the future.

-The future scenarios in this project are based on a scientific foundation: In an interdisciplinary collaboration with scientific experts from the field, five different scenarios we’re developed and transferred in to speculative artefacts and to an exhibition format, which was presented at Museum für Naturkunde in Berlin in September 2020.
+The future scenarios in this project are based on a scientific foundation: In an interdisciplinary collaboration with scientific experts from the field, five different scenarios were developed and transferred in to speculative narratives for a participatory exhibition format, which was presented at Museum für Naturkunde in Berlin in September 2020.